gforce-sh/gforce-sh.github.io/docs/lab/CountMyEmoji.md

 [https://github.com/gforce-sh/react-exercise](https://github.com/gforce-sh/react-exercise)

-We are going to work on the `main` branch (a sample react app is setup on the `react-app-template` branch).
+We are going to work on the `main` branch (a sample react app is set up on the `react-app-template` branch).

 In this lab, we will learn how to update and reset a simple counter by 1.